mihai1git/TextrInAuroraExpoPics/README.txt

 Components

 The application is built from several AWS Services and custom Lambda microservices.
-In the picture, the components are:
+In the picture (see ApplicationDescription.html), the components are:

 1. Users upload scaned documents as images in the Amazon Cloud, using the Amazon Web Console, in an internet browser